Place des Martyrs, Brussels: Later development

 The square's layout was modified several times over the centuries.
 Originally, it was a paved and "empty" square, as seen in engravings from the late 18th century.
 In 1802, linden trees were planted in its centre.
-In 1830, after the first victims of the Belgian Revolution had been buried there, the provisional government decided, in 1831, to turn the square into a national commemoration place for the victims of the Revolution.
+In 1830, after the first victims of the Belgian Revolution had been buried there, the Provisional Government decided, in 1831, to turn the square into a national commemoration place for the victims of the Revolution.
 The Monument to the Martyrs of the 1830 Revolution, also known as the Pro Patria Monument, was erected in 1836–1838.
 Carved by the court sculptor of King Leopold I, Guillaume Geefs, it includes a statue and crypt.

-The construction of the Pro Patria Monument led to a radical alteration of the square by eliminating the perspective of the Rue Saint-Michel/Sint-Michielsstraat towards the /, and the square's name was changed definitively to the / ("Martyrs' Square").
-In 1839, the addition of two small fenced flowerbeds surrounded by lampposts on both sides of the Monument changed the square's appearance once again, as did the installation of fountains in 1841, which were replaced by pools in 1864.
-In 1897–98, two smaller monuments were erected there, one in honour of the actor and poet Jenneval, and the other in that of the Count Frederic of Merode.
+The construction of the Pro Patria Monument led to a radical alteration of the square by eliminating the perspective of the Rue Saint-Michel/Sint-Michielsstraat towards the Rue du Persil/Peterseliestraat.
+According to the historian Guillaume Des Marez, the statue is "undeniably too large in size and harms the primitive design of the work".
+In 1839, the addition of two small fenced flowerbeds surrounded by lampposts on both sides of the monument changed the square's appearance once again, as did the installation of fountains in 1841, which were replaced by pools in 1861.
+In 1897–98, two smaller monuments were erected there, one in honour of the actor and poet Jenneval, and the other of the Count Frédéric de Mérode.